10-OASIS-01/Autoregressive-Language-Model/README.md

 - **ROUGE Scores (ROUGE-1, ROUGE-2, ROUGE-L)**: Measures text overlap by evaluating precision, recall, and F1 scores for unigrams, bigrams, and longest common subsequences.
 - **Perplexity (PPL)**: Evaluates the language model’s performance by analyzing token likelihood.

-This README provides an overview of the project, its structure, and usage instructions.
-Make sure to update the `<repository_url>` and `<repository_directory>` placeholders with the actual values.
 ### Weights & Biases (Wandb) Integration

 This project integrates with **Weights & Biases** (Wandb) for visualizing the training process and tracking experiments.
 To enable Wandb logging, follow these steps: